-How Much Does a Disney Fantasy Stateroom Cost?
+How Much Does a Disney Fantasy Cruise Stateroom Cost?

 Let’s start with the bottom line.
 Money.
 The choice of Disney cruise stateroom is usually going to be dictated by your vacation budget.

-Staterooms on the Disney Fantasy vary a lot in price and so it is a crucial decision for your budget.
+Staterooms on the Disney Fantasy vary a lot in price.

-If you want an Upgrade to an Ocean View the cheapest one will start around $3200 for 7 nights.
+If you want an upgrade to an Ocean View the cheapest one will start around $3900 for 7 nights.

 All of these price guides are approximate and are for 2 people.
 If you want to add two or even three more guests (some staterooms sleep up 5) they will be a fixed price to add.
 Additional guests are proportionally cheaper than the first 2 guests.

 As you can see prices for each stateroom on the Disney Fantasy vary a lot.
 Unless you are a Concierge guest you will be enjoying exactly the same facilities on the ship whether you pay for an Inside Stateroom or a Verandah Stateroom.

 This guide will help you to decide whether a more expensive stateroom is worth it for you and your family.

 Want to know the essential things to pack – read What Not to Forget on a Disney Cruise